3 Best Cat Foods Without Pea Protein for Easy Digestion

 Do Cats Need Pea Protein?

 Plant protein sources are lower cost food sources which save money for manufacturers.
-Cheaper dry cat food tends to use more pea protein.
+Cheaper dry cat foods tend to use more pea protein.

 Not all cats need to avoid plant protein.
 In small amounts, cats can tolerate plant foods.